kocavs/CUDA-Accelerated-Ray-Tracing-Engine/RealTimeRayTracingEngine/README.md

     make
     ```

-    This will generate an executable named `RayTracingEngine` (or another name if you've specified it differently in your CMakeLists.txt).
+    This will generate an executable named `RayTracing`.

 ## Running the Engine